A wreath shaped charcuterie board with candy and cookies and a large red bow made with string licorice.

 • Play with Colors: Incorporate a variety of colors to add vibrancy and excitement to your board.

-• Think Shapes: Consider including treats with different shapes like those adorable snowflake and star cookies you spot here.
+• Think Shapes: Consider including treats with different shapes like those adorable snowflake, DIY candy cane hearts and star cookies you spot here.

 • Chocoholic's Delight: Chocolates are always a crowd-pleaser.
 Add some chocolatey goodness to your board!

-• Fruity Freshness: Don’t forget to add some fresh fruit for a delightful and refreshing balance to the sweetness.
+• Fruity Freshness: Don't forget to add some fresh fruit sweets like my Raspberry Crumb Bars or try my stuffed dates for a delightful and refreshing balance to the sweetness.

 • Round Cookies for Ornaments: Round cookies and candies can mimic the look of ornaments, adding a fun holiday touch to your board.